Skatole

-Skatole or 3-methylindole is an organic compound belonging to the indole family.
+Skatole (also spelled skatol) or 3-methylindole is an organic compound belonging to the indole family.
 It occurs naturally in the feces of mammals and birds and is the primary contributor to fecal odor.
+At high to moderate concentrations, its aroma is described as "animal, fecal, naphthyl, civet".
 In low concentrations, it has a flowery smell and is found in several flowers and essential oils, including those of orange blossoms, jasmine, and Ziziphus mauritiana.
 It has also been identified in certain cannabis varieties.

+Skatole is one of the volatile compounds in human breath associated with halitosis.

 It is used as a fragrance and fixative in many perfumes and as an aroma compound.
 It is also used in low concentrations in some ice cream as a flavor enhancer.
 Its name derives from the Greek root skato-, meaning feces.
 Skatole was discovered in 1877 by the German physician Ludwig Brieger (1849–1919).

 Biosynthesis, chemical synthesis, and reactions

 Skatole is derived from the amino acid tryptophan in the digestive tract of mammals.
 Tryptophan is converted to indoleacetic acid, which decarboxylates to give the methylindole.
 Once it is created in the digestive tract of mammals, it is metabolized by cytochrome P450 enzymes in the liver.

-Skatole can be synthesized via the Fischer indole synthesis.
+Skatole can be prepared in the laboratory via the Fischer indole synthesis, a method for the formation of indole derivatives from phenylhydrazines and carbonyl compounds.
+Phenylhydrazine and propanal can be used.
+A simplified reaction scheme is shown below.

 It gives a violet color upon treatment with potassium ferrocyanide.

-Skatole, along with the fecal odorant indole, can be neutralized by combining it with other scents, by producing perfumes or air fresheners that lack skatole and indole.
-In a manner similar to noise-cancelling headphones, the scent produced by the resultant concentrations of skatole and indole relative to other substances in the freshener is thus "in-phase" and perceived as pleasant.